Please see below for a list of items you will need to know when you visit the Arlington County Fair.

 There is limited public parking at the Fair in the garage located on S Old Glebe Road.
 Once that garage is full, off-site parking is available at the Faith Lutheran Church (3313 Arlington Blvd – take the pedestrian bridge over Route 50 to get to the Fair) and the Arlington Career Center parking lot (816 S Walter Reed Dr).
 Parking on nearby streets is restricted to neighborhood residents with temporary permits.
-Please see information below on other ways to get to the Fair.

 HOW TO GET TO THE FAIR

 Shuttles will operate continuously throughout the Fair between the Arlington Career Center parking lot (816 S Walter Reed Dr.) and the Washington-Liberty High School parking garage (1301 N Stafford St – shuttle pick up on 15th St N) and the fairgrounds (3501 2nd St S).
 Shuttles will be operated by ART Bus.

 There is a designated area along Old South Glebe Road and the corner of Second Street for drop-off/pick-up only.
 Vehicles who idle in this location for more than two minutes will be asked to move.

 The grounds are accessible.
 ADA parking spaces are available with an ADA tag in the main parking lot off 2nd St (in front of the community center).

 Below is information on just a few of the options for public transit to the Fair via ART and Metrobus.
 For more information on options available, please visit Car Free Diet.

 Columbia Pike – Ballston – Courthouse (Map & Timetable)